MISSION

 ABOUT THE CONDUCTOR

-Mrs. Iris Schwartz was born in St. Louis, Missouri.
-She holds a Bachelor of Music Education Degree from Webster University, St. Louis.
-A multi-talented musician, she has played flute and piccolo for over thirty-five years with many organizations including the Richmond Symphony Orchestra, St. Louis Philharmonic, Gateway Festival Orchestra, Webster University Orchestra, Petersburg Symphony Orchestra, Virginia State University Concert Band and Orchestra, Die Dorfmusikanten German Band, recorder with A Company of Waites Renaissance Wind Band, and percussion in the Appomattox Brass Band.
+Iris Schwartz was born in St. Louis, Missouri and holds a Bachelor of Music Education Degree from Webster University in St. Louis.
+A multi-talented musician, she has performed flute and piccolo for over forty-five years with many organizations including the Richmond Symphony Orchestra, St. Louis Philharmonic, Gateway Festival Orchestra, Webster University Orchestra, Petersburg Symphony Orchestra, Virginia State University Concert Band and Orchestra, and Die Dorfmusikanten German Band.
+She has also performed soprano recorder with A Company of Waites Renaissance Wind Band, and percussion with the Appomattox Brass Band.

 CONTACTS